VirtualDharm/practice/RevisionNotes/Css.md

 <!-- css.md -->
 ## CSS Sprites:
 Combine multiple images into one single larger image.
 This would only require one server request resulting in a faster loading time.
 Without CSS sprites, each image will send out individual server requests.

-## !important:
-It is used to provide more weight.

 ## visibility vs display:
 - `visibility: hidden` hides the element, but it occupies space and affects the layout of the document.